Amy Michael

 dental evidence of health from macro- and microscopic defects and caries..
 In Bioarchaeology of Pre-Columbian Mesoamerica.

-Michael, A. (n.d.).
-The first five years of the Central Belize Archaeological Survey – political and economic development.
+• Michael, A. (n.d.).
+Ritual landscapes of the Caves Branch River Valley.
 Research Reports in Belizean Archaeology.